How to Handle Dropship Returns

 No matter how great your product and customer service is, you will still come across a customer that will want to return an item eventually.

-Although your main goal will be to consider how you can create a policy that makes the right impression on your customers, your return policy should also align with your supplier’s policy.
+Although your main goal will be to consider how you can create a policy that makes the right impression on your customers, your dropshipping return policy should also align with your supplier’s policy.

 This will keep your customers coming back and while also building great relationships with your suppliers.